Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Methodology and Outline

-The Hall effect in the electric $\te{\sigma}$, thermoelectric $\te{\alpha}$ electrothermal $\te{\beta}$, and thermal conductivities $\te{\kappa}$ is identified as the antisymmetric part of each second-rank tensor.
-This definition eliminates time reversal-even contributions that may exist in the off-diagonal components of each tensor.
-To see this clearly, consider the electrical conductivity $\te{\sigma}$, a second rank tensor which can be written as the sum of a symmetric and an antisymmetric tensor.
-Onsager reciprocity in the presence of an external magnetic field $\bm{B}$ implies $\sigma_{ij}({\bf B}) = \sigma_{ji}(-\,{\bf B})$.
-Thus, the symmetric part of the conductivity is even in ${\bf B}$, while its antisymmetric part, which is the Hall response, is odd.
-This motivates us to define for each conductivity tensor $\zeta\in\{\sigma, \alpha, \kappa\}$, the antisymmetric ``Hall pseudovector",
+The Hall effect in the electric $\te{\sigma}$, thermoelectric $\te{\alpha}$, electrothermal $\te{\beta}$, and thermal conductivities $\te{\kappa}$ is identified as the antisymmetric part of each tensor.
+This eliminates time reversal (TR) even contributions that may exist in the off-diagonal components, since Onsager reciprocity $\sigma_{ij}({\bf B}) = \sigma_{ji}(-\,{\bf B})$ implies that its symmetric part is TR-even while the antisymmetric part is TR-odd.